 High Dune Hike: The Essential Trail at Great Sand Dunes National Park

-So settle in, grab a cup of coffee, tea, or whatever helps you get cozy — and let’s get started!
+Settle in, grab a cup of coffee, tea, or whatever helps you get cozy — and let’s get started!

-In a Nutshell: Nature at Great Sand Dunes
+At A Glance: Nature at Great Sand Dunes

 How Did the Dunes Form?